 These locations allow you to configure various programmable output events per partition.
-See locations 423-426, "Global Programmable Output Events" for details on programming the programmable output events.

 Only one output and action can be assigned per partition, unless otherwise stated.
-The maximum current available from a programmable output is 80mA.
+The maximum current available from a programmable output is 100mA.

-For zone and keypad events, any zone or keypad assigned to a particular partition being programmed will trigger an output if that event occurs.
+For zone and keypad events, any zone or keypad assigned to a partition being programmed will trigger an output if that event occurs.